ara3d/ara3d/README.md

 # Ara 3D

 A set of open-source libraries for rapid application development in C#.

-## About

-This is the main development repository for work done by [https://ara3d.com].
+This is the main development repository for work done by [Ara3D.com](https://ara3d.com).

-It is also the home repository for the [Ara3D.Utils Nuget package](https://www.nuget.org/packages/Ara3D.Utils).

 ## Ara3D.Utils

+This is also the home repository for the [Ara3D.Utils Nuget package](https://www.nuget.org/packages/Ara3D.Utils).

+**Ara3D.Utils** is a collection of hundreds of useful functions and classes written in portable C# (C# version 7.3 and .NET Standard 2.0).
+The library is intended to reduce the amount of code we have to write, and to lighten the cognitive load making us more effective at programming.

+Many of the code was adapted from solutions to problems found on StackOverflow.com.
+Most functions are implemented as extension methods to improve discoverability.

+The code is written in a simple and straightforward manner, and should be self-explanatory.
+We encourage you to take a [quick read through it](https://github.com/ara3d/ara3d/tree/main/src/Ara3D.Utils) and see if it could be useful for you!

 ## Using

-To clone the repository then the following command can be used:
+To clone this repository then the following command can be used:

 > `git clone --recursive git://github.com/ara3d/ara3d.git`